cpwere/assign-multichoice/README.md

 5. The result file 'large_map.txt' will be generated and saved in the root context folder of the project.

 6. Running the program:
+  - import the project folder  "routefinder" and all of is contents into your IDE (pref eclipseIDE )
   - Locate the run the java class RouteFinderApp.java , run the main method
   - result file 'large_map.txt' will be generated
   - output can also be verified by uncommenting the line (below) in 'RouteFinderApp.java'  file of code to also print to System.out